 Distributed profits from the B.V. are usually subject to withholding tax.
-However, a double tax treaty limits the withholding tax to 15 percent for natural persons and 0, 5 or 10 percent for legal entities as shareholders of the B.V.
-Even without any Double tax treaty in place the parent-subsidiary directive (within the EU) provides for a reduction in withholding tax amount to 0 percent.
-That is subject to meeting certain conditions (including minimum participation to the amount of 10 percent, minimum holding period of 12 months).
+However, a double tax treaty limits the withholding tax to 15 per cent for natural persons and 0, 5 or 10 per cent for legal entities as shareholders of the B.V.
+Even without any Double tax treaty in place the parent-subsidiary directive (within the EU) provides for a reduction in withholding tax amount to 0 per cent.
+That is subject to meeting certain conditions (including minimum participation to the amount of 10 per cent, the minimum holding period of 12 months).

 In general, before starting any business operations, a careful planning process must take place.
 Only after careful planning and consideration of the tax merit, one must choose the preferable form of business model.
 Hence, after performing the careful planning and consideration of the tax merits between a B.V. and a PE it can be concluded that there are numerous tax benefits of setting up a B.V.
 It ultimately qualifies the B.V. as the optimal form of business entity, as against a PE.